 Adjunct Assistant Professor

 Dan Clark holds a Master of Architecture degree from Harvard University and a Bachelor of Architecture degree from the University of Minnesota.
-He is founding principal of Clark Design, a design practice focusing on architecture and materials research and is an Adjunct Assistant Professor at the University of Minnesota's College of Design.
+His is a founding partner of MAD, a design office working across many disciplines including architecture, apparel, landscape, and product design.

-He was recently co-recipient of a PA R+D award from Architect magazine and an honorable mention in I.D.
-Magazine’s Annual Design Review for his work as principal investigator on 12 Blocks, a project investigating alternative formal and material approaches to the development of concrete block.
+He was co-recipient of a PA R+D award from Architect magazine and an honorable mention in I.D.
+Magazine's Annual Design Review for his work as principal investigator on 12 Blocks, a project proposing new forms and materials for concrete block.